What is the Three Fund Portfolio?

 - Rebalancing the three-fund portfolio is very easy.

-- Good diversification.
+- The investment portfolios have good diversification.
 You own a slice of all the world’s assets.

 - It is John Bogle approved!

-- It is not very sexy, and you won’t be bragging about it at parties.
+- The three-fund is not sexy, and you won’t be bragging about it at parties.

-- It has not beaten the S&P 500 in the past.
+- The investment portfolio has not beaten the S&P 500 in the past.

-- It may be too simple for some.
+- The three-fund portfolio may be too simple for some people.

-- It may not have enough asset classes to fully make use of the power of rebalancing.
+- The portfolio may not have enough asset classes to fully make use of the power of rebalancing.